Publishers are underinvested in core operating systems – Nancy Roberts

 We asked Ms. Roberts to comment on what she sees as the most significant industry challenges.
-The answer, she observed, is that publishers, especially in scholarly and university presses, are generally underinvested in their core operating systems.
-Perhaps this was possibly acceptable in an analog world, but does not suffice at all in a digital world where there is no longer a point where content is final, and in which journals and subscriptions and chunking for example, make life much more complex.
+She observed that publishers, especially in scholarly and university presses, generally underinvest in their core operating systems.
+Perhaps in an analog world, a lack of technology could be acceptable, but it does not suffice at all in a digital world.
+With digital content, no point where content is final exists.
+Further, journals, subscriptions, chunking, and the like make life much more complex.

-Ms. Roberts is a staunch advocate of publishing-specific software, for similar reasons.
+Ms. Roberts staunchly advocates for publishing-specific software for similar reasons.
 She says that big-box generic systems are all about control, often for businesses that have a small number of highly valuable transactions, whereas publishing is diametrically opposite – publishers typically have a large number of low-value transactions, where there is a dynamic nature to content compared to more traditional industries with physical products and a need for the kind of control that don’t exist in publishing.

 Ms. Roberts sees tremendous opportunities for breaking this cycle with AI and machine learning in the near future.
 There is a great deal of data at publishers’ disposal that can provide intuition rather than firmly-held opinion on many of these stiff challenges that publishers face today.
 There are still problems to be solved in AI such as ethical questions of perpetuating prejudice, but the data backs her up – AI is here to stay.

 Nancy Roberts has a lifelong passion for literature and language.
 She holds a PhD on race and gender studies and as well as an MBA.
 Umbrella (https://umbrellaanalytics.net/), provides data-driven and evidence-based insights enabling organizations to make meaningful improvements in diversity and inclusion.